grasslandnetwork/cliptions/tasks/tasks-prd-state-driven-round-engine.md

 - `src/config.rs` - **Modify** to add a `database` section to `CliptionsConfig` for Supabase connection details.
 - `config/llm.yaml.template` - **Modify** to include the new `database` configuration section.
 - `src/round_processor.rs` - Formerly `src/round.rs`.
 This file will be renamed to better reflect its purpose as a stateless toolkit.
-- `src/round_engine/mod.rs` - The new top-level module for the async state-driven application logic.
+- `src/round_engine/` - The new module directory for the async state-driven application logic.
 - `src/round_engine/state_machine.rs` - To define the async typestate structs and `Round<S>` wrapper with async state transitions.
 - `src/round_engine/db.rs` - To handle all async database interactions using the new config.
 - `src/round_engine/sync_bridge.rs` - To provide sync compatibility wrappers for existing Python bindings.